-The acoustic guitar market is more diverse than it has ever been and defining the qualities of 'the best acoustic guitar' is a tough challenge – but it's a pleasant one...
+In 2019, the acoustic guitar market is more diverse than it's ever been, so defining the qualities of 'the best acoustic guitar' is a tough - but pleasant - challenge.

-There are not just more manufacturers, countries of origin, purposes and model iterations than ever before.
-Across the last decade we've seen a leap in the quality of the instruments being produced at lower price points making the market even more competitive.
+There are not just more acoustic guitar brands, manufacturers, countries of origin, purposes and model iterations than ever before; across the past decade we've also seen a quantum leap in the quality of the instruments being produced at lower price points.

-The selection you'll see below represents a compelling cross-section of the industry, offering a collection of instruments that range from flawlessly-executed high-end investments to modern classics and affordable off-the-shelf mass production models that punch way about their weight.
+The selection you'll see below represents a broad cross-section of the industry, offering a collection of acoustic guitars that range from flawlessly executed high-end investment pieces to modern classics and affordable off-the-shelf mass-production models that punch way about their weight.

-All of these models have been tested extensively by our reviews team and this round-up collects together our highest scoring instruments across multiple categories of acoustic guitar, including acoustic electrics and acoustic guitars with pickups.
+All of these models have been tested extensively by our reviews team and this round-up collects together our highest-scoring instruments across multiple categories of acoustic guitar, including acoustic electrics and acoustic guitars with pickups.

 One of the best acoustic guitars reborn

 Launch price: $3,399 / £2,399 / €2,666 | Type: Dreadnought | Top: Sitka Spruce | Back & sides: East Indian Rosewood | Neck: Select Hardwood | Scale: 25.4'' | Fingerboard: Ebony | Frets: 20 | Tuners: Nickel Open Gear | Left-handed: Yes | Finish: Gloss